OhadR/Authentication-Flows-client/README.md

 The authentication-flows JAR uses cryptography in order to
 * encrypt the user's password, and
 * encrypt the links that are sent to the user's email, upon user's registration and "forget password" flows.

 There is a utility JAR, called "common-crypto" that makes life easier.
-You can find it [here](https://github.com/OhadR/oAuth2-sample/tree/master/common-crypto), and it is also available in [Maven repository](http://search.maven.org/#search%7Cga%7C1%7Ccommon-crypto).
+You can find it [here](https://github.com/OhadR/oAuth2-sample/tree/master/common-crypto), and it is also available in [Maven Central Repository](http://search.maven.org/#search%7Cga%7C1%7Ccommon-crypto).
 Add this dependency to your POM.xml:

 ```xml